ksett737/LEAPs/content/leaps/leap-47.md

 Camelot is committed to forming a long-term partnership that will provide Lyra with bespoke support for its liquidity requirements on Arbitrum.

 ### Configurable Values
-- Lyra Rewards = $5,000 USD worth monthly
+- Lyra Rewards = $5,000 USD worth of stkLYRA per month
-- Camelot Rewards $5,000 USD worht monthly
+- xGRAIL Rewards $5,000 USD worth of xGRAIL per month
 - xGRAIL allocation = .2% total supply
 - Protocol Owned Liquidity = $100k
 - Initial Fee Tier = .5%